 Changing your mindset is possible.

 Everyone has an inner voice.
 When faced with a problem, you might catch yourself questioning if you can do it.
-In order to change your mindset, you have to become aware of this voice and recognise it.
+In order to change your mindset, you have to become aware of this voice and recognize it.
 If you have a fixed mindset you’ll catch yourself saying “It’s my fault” when something doesn’t work out.
 You’ll see it as a failure whereas someone with a growth mindset will look for silver linings and ask themselves “How can I make this work?”

-Once you become aware of the voice, you must recognise you have a choice.
+Once you become aware of the voice, you must recognize you have a choice.
 Whether or not you want to interpret feedback negatively or not is your own choice.
-With a growth mindset you can see it as an opportunity to grow and learn.
+With a growth mindset, you can see it as an opportunity to grow and learn.
 Each challenge should be exciting because it gives you the opportunity to develop your skills.
 But if you have a fixed mindset, you will interpret it as a failure.
 Whether it’s feedback or when you’re approaching a new challenge, you have to learn how to talk back with a growth mindset.
 Once you learn to do that, the last step is to take the growth mindset action.

 The most important thing to remember: believe you can change.
 The growth mindset is based on believing you can change, regardless of the challenge or feedback.
 Not noticing this will put you into a fixed mindset.

-Without a doubt, mindset affects our actions and behaviours.
+Without a doubt, mindset affects our actions and behaviors.
 How we respond to feedback and challenges are based on the mindset we have: fixed or growth.
 Being able to understand the impact it has on a business is essential.
 Once your business achieves a growth mindset, you are on your way to success.